Detailed Guide for Civil Engineers in San Diego County

-The median wage in 2016 for Civil Engineers in California is $101,175 annually, or $48.64 hourly.
-The median wage for Civil Engineers in San Diego County is $90,016 annually, or $43.28 hourly.
+The median wage in 2016 for Civil Engineers in California was $101,175 annually, or $48.64 hourly.
+The median wage for Civil Engineers in San Diego County was $90,016 annually, or $43.28 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Civil Engineers generally receive excellent benefit packages, including health and life insurance, vacation, sick leave, and pension plans.